 Sennacherib then laid siege on Jerusalem, and called upon Hezekiah to surrender.
 Hezekiah, protected by the new defense systems, equipped by new upgraded water system (the Gihon tunnel), and blessed by prophet Isaiah and the promise that God will protect Jerusalem – did not comply to the Assyrian’s demands.
 An Assyrian officer attempted to spark a mutiny against the King, calling the city’s defenders to open the gates, but this failed too.

-The Assyrian forces failed to break the defenses of the city, and also suffered from a great epidemic, as illustrated on the right (2 Kings 19 34-35):
+The Assyrian forces failed to break the defenses of the city, and also suffered from a great epidemic, as illustrated below (2 Kings 19 34-35):

 “And it came to pass that night, that the angel of the LORD went out, and smote in the camp of the Assyrians an hundred fourscore and five thousand: and when they arose early in the morning, behold, they were all dead corpses.
 So Sennacherib king of Assyria departed, and went and returned, and dwelt at Nineveh.”.